shaikhsajid1111/twitter-scraper-selenium/README.md

 <h2>Privacy</h2>

 <p>
-This scraper only scrapes public data available to unauthenticated user and does not holds the capability to scrap anything private.
+This scraper only scrapes public data available to unauthenticated user and does not holds the capability to scrape anything private.
 </p>
 </div>
 <br>